huggingface/blog/ethics-soc-2.md

 #### Dataset selection/curation: recommendations

-These tools aren’t full solutions by themselves, rather, they are designed to support critical examination and improvement of datasets through the lens of bias and bias-related risks.
+These tools aren’t full solutions by themselves, rather, they are designed to support critical examination and improvement of datasets through several lenses, including the lens of bias and bias-related risks.
 In general, we encourage you to keep the following steps in mind when leveraging these and other tools to mitigate bias risks at the dataset curation/selection stage:

 * Identify:
     * Aspects of the dataset creation that may exacerbate specific biases